Groking :active, :focus and :focus-visible pseudo-classes

 :focus-visible

-can be applied only when an element has focus.
-But a browser can decide whether it
+can only be applied when an element has focus.
+But a browser can

 In the third example, we look at :focus-visible